-If you are curious about what does kratom do, this guide will answer all of your questions in the next five minutes.
-Kratom is a botanical product that has been growing in popularity in the West for years as both a recreational drug and potential therapeutic intervention for managing pain, anxiety, PTSD, and opiate withdrawal symptoms.
+If you are curious about what does kratom does, this guide will answer all of your questions in the next five minutes.
+Kratom is a botanical product that has been growing in popularity in the West for years because of its soothing, calming, or energtic effects.

 When consumers ingest kratom tea or smoke the dried, crushed leaves, they can produce either stimulating or sedative effects depending on the dose.
-Little is known about how the plant has these effects, but researchers believe they are related to the plant’s analgesic and anti-inflammatory alkaloids.
+Little is known about how the plant has these effects, but researchers believe they are related to the plant’s soothing and calming alkaloids.

-Some users report psychoactive effects and feelings of euphoria, but few are aware of the full range of impact kratom has on the body and mind.
+Some users report feelings of euphoria, but few are aware of the full range of impact kratom has on the body and mind.
 Not all of these effects are beneficial, so users should educate themselves before taking kratom to make informed decisions.

 What Does Kratom Do?